 Payables are measured at nominal amounts.
 Creditors and accruals are recognised for all amounts owed and unpaid.
 Contractual payables are normally settled within 30 days from the date the invoice is first received.
-Staff on-costs are settled when the respective staff benefits that they relate to are discharged.
 All payables are non-interest bearing.
 The carrying amount of payables approximates net fair value due to their short term nature.